tmbiro/Crowdfunding_ETL/README.md

    * Looking at the relationship between gender and evictions in NYC, it's clear that men are more likely to be evicted.

-   * With reference to the graph, we see that in the Brox and Manhattan, there is a large number of minorities being evicted.
+   * With reference to the map graph, we see that in both the Brox and in Manhattan, there is a large number of minorities being evicted.

 ## Report